Composite toe vs Steel Toe – Which one is best for You?

 Depending on your job, each carries its own benefits and drawbacks that will apply to your needs.
 What kind of hazards are you exposed to on the job?
 What is the temperature of your workplace environment?
 These are just a few questions to consider when m

-We’re going to first take a look at the key differences between the two protection types, and then review some of the best work boots that can get the job done based on your needs.
+We’re going to first take a look at the key differences between the two protection types, and then review some of the best boots that can get the job done based on your needs.

 Safety Toe Features